AlFe23/S2-AUTOMATIC-CROP-FIELD-SEGMENTATION-UNET-CANNY-WATERSHED/README.md

 Note: the script reads the positions starting from the third position, where the positions are separated by '_'.

 Remember to set the same overlap size as the one chosen within input pre-processing step.

+> We now recommend using `ReMosaiker_overlap_v2.py` instead of the older script, as it **preserves georeferencing** from an original GeoTIFF.
+It aligns the reassembled mask precisely with the source image’s projection and extent.

 ### Prerequisites
 - Python